TRamberg/grass/README.md

 # grass
-Making the grass grow randomly
+Making the grass grow randomly.

+This code is made in Processing and it works in Processing's IDE.